Welcome to the New York Public Library system! This cache has limited hours of availability, which are listed below on the cache page.

 There are those who believe that this building was also a women's prison at one point, however the prison was located on the adjacent lot.
 The building was knocked down in 1973 and is now Jefferson Market Garden.
 Among those to have been a "guest" of the prison over the years was Mae West in 1927.
 She was arrested on obscenity charges when her Broadway play "Sex" became a target of the Society for the Suppression of Vice.
 West received a $500 fine, the night in prison and nine days at the workhouse on Welfare Island (now Roosevelt Island).

-To find the geocache, you will need to go to the main desk on the 2nd floor and speak the magic phrase to the cache keepers.
-However, they will only provide the geocache to you if you are able to tell them the five-word phrase that you need to discover.
-The phrase will be A-B-C-D-E, based on the following clues:
+To find the geocache, you will need to go to the front desk and speak the magic WORDS to the cache keepers.
+However, they will only provide the geocache to you if you are able to tell them the WORDS that you need to find inside the library.
+To find those words, follow these instructions:

-A - The posted coordinates will bring you outside the library to a gold sign.
-On that sign, there are three holidays listed towards the bottom of the sign.
-The FIRST holiday listed is "A".
+Step 1 - The posted coordinates will bring you outside the library to a gold sign.
+On that sign, there is a list of "Bell Ringers".
+On the bottom of the sign is a date.
+You are looking for the year.

 Please note the times that the cache will be available: